Strength training aids weight loss by increasing muscle mass so that the body burns more calories even when at rest.

 The best way to lose weight is slowly and steadily (no more than 2 pounds per week), through a combination of exercise and reducing consumption of fats, sugars, and simple carbohydrates (white flour, white rice, etc.).
 However, you should eat sufficient amounts of complex carbohydrates (whole grain breads and cereals, whole wheat pasta without cream sauce, brown rice, vegetables and fruits) to ensure that you have enough energy to work out.
-The body prefers to use carbohydrates as energizing fuel, whereas it stores fats in case food becomes scarce in the future (an unlikely scenario for most people in affluent nations).
+The body prefers to use carbohydrates as energizing fuel, whereas it stores fats in case food becomes scarce in the future.

 Exercise Frequency for Weight Loss

 To lose weight, you should exercise between 60 and 90 minutes each day.
 Two to three days a week, your workouts should include weight training or some other type of strength training (push-ups, sit-ups, leg lifts, squats, chin-ups, work with resistance bands, etc.).
 Exercise on other days can be any type of cardio you enjoy, including cycling, running, brisk walking, hiking, swimming, playing high-intensity sports (i.e., tennis, soccer, hockey, etc.), or working out on cardio machines at the gym.

 For more strength training, general fitness, and health articles, see the main Mind/Body Health page.